"I don't want to."

 I see a shooting star, probably an airplane, before I call it quits for the early morning.
 I make a wish.
 Please God or shooting star or fairy godmother, get me out of festival work tonight.
 I am wishing upon a star.
 How lame.
 Damn Disney movies.

 I fall asleep a little before 3am and wake at 6am.
 I feel like I have gotten twelve hours of good sleep.
-I am fortunate to not have a nightmare.

 Mornings are interesting in my house.
-One bathroom for the children.
+One bathroom for all the children.
 One bathroom for the parents, away from the children.
 That says it all.

 I grab a Special K bar for breakfast and am out the door before Mom can ask about the damn dress/torture device.